Chattanooga Shale

-The Chattanooga Shale is a geologic formation in Alabama, Arkansas, Kentucky, Missouri and Tennessee.
-It preserves conodont fossils dating to the Devonian Period.
+The Chattanooga Shale is a geological formation in Alabama, Arkansas, Georgia, Kansas, Kentucky, Missouri and Tennessee.
+It preserves conodont fossils dating to the Devonian period.
 It occurs mostly as a subsurface geologic formation composed of layers of shale.
-It is located in Eastern Tennessee and also extends into southeastern Kentucky, northeastern Georgia, and northern Alabama.
+It is located in East Tennessee and also extends into southeastern Kentucky, northwestern Georgia, and northern Alabama.
 This part of Alabama is part of the Black Warrior Basin.